lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 [Chess is more popular than ever](https://qz.com/work/1329974/jobs-and-ai-if-you-are-worried-about-human-obsolescence-consider-chess), even though AI mastered it in the 80s.

-## The ethics of deep fakes
+## The implications of deep fakes in society

 The true implication of this tech, and deep fakes in general, is that we can only trust voice (and video) recordings with sufficient verification of authenticity.

-If you have a bank using voice recognition technology to authorise you, I recommend turning off this feature immediately or changing banks if you cannot.
+If you have a bank using *only* a voice recognition service to authorise you, I recommend turning off this feature immediately or changing banks if you cannot.

-Voice conversion isn't a technology of the future; it's a technology of the present.
-As you can see from the simplicity of training a model, this technology is available to everyone, regardless of technical capability.
+Voice conversion isn't a future technology; it works exceptionally well in the present.
+As you can see from the simplicity of training a model, it's a tool available to everyone, regardless of technical capability.

 Perhaps, we should be wary of how much of our audio we publicly release to the world.

-Now that we know the potential for misuse of this technology, we must educate our family and friends about the potential for fakers to scam us.
+Now that we know the potential for misuse and danger, we must educate our family and friends about the potential for fakers to scam us.

 Verify and check everything you hear.